omundy/dig333-devlog/week-02.md

 ## Articles

 Sanjay Sarma, [The Internet of Things: Roadmap to a Connected World](https://www.technologyreview.com/s/601013/the-internet-of-things-roadmap-to-a-connected-world/) (2016)
-- Sarma writes about “The Internet of Things (IoT)—a sophisticated network of objects embedded with electronic systems that enable them to collect and exchange data”
+- Summary: Sarma writes about “The Internet of Things (IoT)—a sophisticated network of objects embedded with electronic systems that enable them to collect and exchange data”
-- “The rapidly increasing number of interconnected devices and systems today brings both benefits and concerns.” - Although he doesn't list many concerns...
+- Quote: “The rapidly increasing number of interconnected devices and systems today brings both benefits and concerns.” - Although he doesn't list many concerns...
-- “What if every vehicle, home appliance, heating system and light switch were connected to the Internet?” - This sounds awful to me. 😱
+- Comment: “What if every vehicle, home appliance, heating system and light switch were connected to the Internet?” - This sounds awful to me. 😱
+- Question: What has changed since this article?

 Internet of Shit, [The Internet of Things has a dirty little secret: it's not really yours](https://www.theverge.com/circuitbreaker/2016/7/12/12159766/internet-of-things-iot-internet-of-shit-twitter) (2016)
+- Summary:
     - reliability: "dumb" devices just work.
 If the internet goes down, they still work.
 No upgrades needed.
     - trendiness: e.g. Google might sell the Nest to a smaller company
     - long term support: they should, as the author says, last longer than myspace was in vogue
     - cost: The smaller company could cut support for old devices unless you upgrade your device or plan
     - privacy: the new owner could monetize *you* by selling the information they have you?
     - further monetization: They could make you look @ ads to use the thing.
+- Quote:
+- Comment:
+- Question: